bcgov/aries-oca-bundles/docs/contributing/OCABundleCreatePR.md

 - A list of people (names, emails) that are authorized to update the OCA Bundle.
 - A list of the identifiers (usually `credDefId`s, but possibly `schemaId`s), their location (e.g. `CANdy Dev`, etc.).
 - As needed for each identifier, the watermark text (ideally, in the multiple languages defined in the Excel file) to display when viewing credentials associated with those identifiers.
-- The location (path to folder) of the OCA Bundle.
+- The desired location (path to folder) of the OCA Bundle.

 If you want, you **MAY** include a file `testdata.csv` that is a comma separated values file containing credential test data that may be used by tools like OCA Explorer.
 It's a big help to have such a file.
 The file: